At Mirakl, we’ve spent much of the past year talking about the marketplace opportunity for B2B companies, and it’s only getting bigger.

 Here’s what companies like Toyota and Satair already know: B2B buyers are consumers when they’re off the clock.
 They want the same selection, competitive pricing, and convenience they get from shopping online for their personal purchases.

-Add two of last month’s biggest B2B headlines into the mix and there’s little doubt left.
+Add these B2B headlines into the mix and there’s little doubt left.
 Wherever you sit in the B2B value chain, business as usual isn’t going to get you much further.

 If you’re not worried about Amazon Business, you’re not paying attention

-News broke last week that Amazon is launching their first private label brand within its Amazon Business marketplace.
+Amazon's latest move is to launch its first private label brand within the Amazon Business marketplace.
 The products themselves aren’t earth-shattering new offerings: AmazonCommercial will offer bulk toilet paper, tissues, and paper towels, like those found in office bathrooms across the globe.
 These products will serve as the first private label test in Amazon’s rapidly-expanding B2B marketplace.

 If you know anything about Amazon, this probably sounds familiar: Amazon is running their playbook.